 Yes.
 You may qualify for a student loan, grant, or work-study program.
 Colleges and universities may also have scholarships available that you can apply for.

-What can’t you do with an associate degree?
+What can’t you do in criminal justice with an associate degree?

 If you want to work for a federal agency or you want a career in management, an associate degree won’t be enough.
 You will need a bachelor’s degree or higher.